bnb-chain/bnb-chain.github.io/docs/beaconchain/fullnode.md

 bnbchaind start --home $BNCHOME&
 ```

-Only after catching up with Beacon Chain , the fullnode can handle requests correctly.
+Only after catching up with BNB Beacon Chain , the fullnode can handle requests correctly.

 #### Details on Sync Mode